KhronosGroup/Vulkan-Tools/BUILD.md

 1. Open a Developer Command Prompt for VS201x
 2. Change directory to `Vulkan-Tools` -- the root of the cloned git repository
-3. Run 'git submodule update --init --recursive' -- this will download in-tree external dependencies
-4. Create a `build` directory, change into that directory, and run cmake
+3. Create a `build` directory, change into that directory, and run cmake

 For example, assuming an SDK is installed, for VS2017 (generators for other versions are [specified here](#cmake-visual-studio-generators)):

-    cmake "Visual Studio 15 2017 Win64" ..
+    cmake -G "Visual Studio 15 2017 Win64" ..

-If a specific version of the Loader is requred, specify the root of the loader repository, like so:
+If a specific version of the Headers or Loader is requred, specify the install dirs of these repositories, like so:

+    cmake -DVULKAN_HEADERS_INSTALL_PATH=c:/absolute_path_to/Vulkan-Headers install dir
+          -DVULKAN_LOADER_INSTALL_PATH=c:/absolute_path_to/Vulkan-Loader install dir
-    cmake -DLOADER_REPO_ROOT=c:/absolute_path_to/Vulkan-Loader -G "Visual Studio 15 2017 Win64" ..
+          -G "Visual Studio 15 2017 Win64" ..

 This will create a Windows solution file named `Vulkan-Tools.sln` in the build directory.